Tetraslam/LeagueSearch/README.md

 ### What is LeagueSearch?
 LeagueSearch is a program that allows you to find champions and their abilities, along with descriptions of their effects.

+### List of planned features for this repo
+#### On the program
+- List out all champions
+- List champion passive and active abilities
+- Show links to champion backstories, strategies and videos of gameplay and abilities
+- Create a file with a list of resources to check out, regularly updated

+#### On the gitsite
+- Run